 Lives in the Balance, which funded this documentary, is the non-profit organization founded by child psychologist Dr. Ross Greene.
 Lives in the Balance aims to foster collaboration and empathy, transform lives, and inspire change for all children (especially the most vulnerable), to heighten awareness of the detrimental and counterproductive effects of punitive interventions, and to address the systemic issues that impede our progress.
 Lives in the Balance brings vital, accessible resources and programs to caregivers of behaviorally challenging kids; brings the plight of these kids into the public consciousness; addresses the systemic issues that cause many of these kids to slip through the cracks; and promotes parenting and disciplinary practices that foster the better side of human nature in all children.
 Please visit the Lives in the Balance website at www.livesinthebalance.org

 Lisa Quijano Wolfinger, Producer/Director: Lisa has written, produced, directed and supervised a variety of films and television programs.
-She is currently the executive producer of a Mercy Street, with co-creator David Zabel.
+She is currently the executive producer of Mercy Street, with co-creator David Zabel.
 She has worked in a wide range of genres, including historical drama, high-end documentaries, and reality.
 Notable work includes the critically acclaimed 3-hour docudrama special for History, Desperate Crossing, the Untold Story of the Mayflower, which was nominated for 2 primetime Emmy awards.
 The 2-hour special, Fire on the Mountain was nominated for a News and Documentary Emmy and awarded the CINE Masters Series award.
 The 90-minute docudrama Witch Hunt was nominated for a News and Documentary Emmy, and the docudrama mini-series Conquest of America was nominated for a Primetime Emmy and won a Gold medal at the New York Festival.
 Lisa was also the series director and senior producer for a 10 part drama series for Discovery about the Revolutionary War titled Forged in Fire.
 Producing the documentary film The Kids We Lose, is a deeply personal venture for Lisa.
 As the mother of four sons, one of whom struggles with behavioral challenges, she has felt especially connected to this project.
 This powerful project has resonated with everyone at Lone Wolf Media; it is difficult not to be moved by a crisis that touches all of us as parents, children, and siblings.

-Ross W. Greene, Ph..D, Developer and Executive Producer: Dr. Greene is an internationally recognized child psychologist and acclaimed author.
+Ross W. Greene, Ph.D., Developer and Executive Producer: Dr. Greene is an internationally recognized child psychologist, researcher, and influential author.
 Dr. Greene was on the faculty at Harvard Medical School for over 20 years and is now founding director of Lives in the Balance.
 His evidence-based model – called Collaborative & Proactive Solutions (CPS), and described in his influential books The Explosive Child, Lost at School, Lost & Found, and Raising Human Beings – has revolutionized the treatment of kids with social, emotional, and behavioral challenges in a vast array of settings.
 Dr. Greene’s vast experience in working with kids in these settings is the guiding vision for this film.
 He is also adjunct associate professor in the Department of Psychology at Virginia Tech and adjunct professor in the Faculty of Science at the University of Technology in Sydney, Australia.